Do Go On - 207 - The Golden State Killer

 Yeah, that's right.

-Other people, you understand?
+Other people, you understand why they're that tall.

 It makes no sense.